seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **TROILUS**
 Fly not; for shouldst thou take the river Styx,
-I would swim after. …
+I would swim after. ...

 **DIOMEDES**
-… Thou dost miscall retire:
+...
+Thou dost miscall retire:
 I do not fly, but advantageous care
 Withdrew me from the odds of multitude:
 Have at thee!

 **THERSITES**
-Hold thy whore, Grecian!—now for thy whore,
+Hold thy whore, Grecian!---now for thy whore,
-Trojan!—now the sleeve, now the sleeve!
+Trojan!---now the sleeve, now the sleeve!

 *Exeunt TROILUS and DIOMEDES, fighting, THERSITES following*